fnca-open-standards/ticket/Open-Ticket-Specification.md

 ```
 **Is White Lined (isWhiteLined)** boolean - is the area outlined in white paint or flags?
 True or False

-**Locate Instructions (locateInstructions)** text - Instructions to the locators explaining what to locate.
+**Marking Instructions (markingInstructions)** text - Instructions to the locators explaining what to locate.

 **Remarks (remarks)** text - Additional remarks about the ticket.